rabindhakal404/airbnb-tableau/README.md

-# 🏡 Airbnb Data Analysis Dashboard (Tableau)
+# 🏡 Airbnb Market Analysis Dashboard (Tableau)

 ## 🔍 Overview

-This project presents an interactive Tableau dashboard analyzing Airbnb listing data to uncover pricing trends, revenue patterns, and key factors influencing listing performance.
+This project analyzes Airbnb listing data to uncover key trends in pricing, revenue, and property distribution.
+The dashboard provides insights into how factors such as location and property size influence listing performance.

 ## 🖼 Dashboard Preview

 ![Dashboard Preview](dashboard-preview.png)

-Interactive dashboard exploring pricing, revenue, and listing distribution across regions.
+Interactive dashboard analyzing pricing trends, revenue patterns, and listing distribution.

 ## 🎯 Business Problem

-The objective is to help stakeholders understand:
+The goal of this analysis is to help stakeholders understand:

-* How pricing varies across locations and property types
+* What drives Airbnb pricing across different locations
+* How property size impacts listing price
-* Which areas generate the highest revenue
+* Which areas generate higher revenue
-* What factors influence listing performance
+* Market distribution of property types

-These insights can support pricing strategies, investment decisions, and market analysis.
+These insights support better pricing strategies and investment decisions.

 ## 📂 Dataset

 The dataset includes Airbnb listings with features such as:

 * Price
-* Number of bedrooms
+* Number of Bedrooms
 * Zipcode / Location
-* Availability & yearly revenue
-* Listing attributes across multiple tables
+* Listing ID
+* Revenue over time

 ## 🛠 Tools Used